jesvedberg/Ancestry_HMM-S/README.md

 #### Quick overview

 Ancestry_HMM-S (AHMMS) is a program designed to infer adaptive introgression from population genomic data.
 This README.md file contains a short user manual.
+A preprint describing this software and our work validate it can be found at https://www.biorxiv.org/content/10.1101/2020.08.02.232934v1 .
 AHMMS is based on the software Ancestry_HMM, and more information about input file types etc. can be found at: https://github.com/russcd/Ancestry_HMM

 #### Download and Compile: